 NEST+m's challenging college-preparatory curriculum includes a minimum of the following core requirements: four years of English, history, science with laboratory and mathematics, and three years of a World language; and four credits of physical education.
 NEST+m offers numerous AP courses—with more added each year—as well as a range of electives and ample opportunities for student research, supported by New York University.
 Students may also take up to 12 college credits in advanced courses through College Now at Hunter College.

 Ninth-grade students have an eight-period instruction day, which includes New York State graduation requirements in music and art appreciation, health, and Theater/Literacy.
-We strive to schedule 9th-grade students in single-gender math (if Integrated Algebra) and Regents physics classes when ratios are are close to equal.
-The NEST+m requirement of one semester of computer science is taken in 10th grade.
+9th-grade students are in single-gender Regents physics classes when ratios are are close to equal.
+The NEST+m requirement of one semester of computer science is taken in 10th, 11th or 12th grade.
 Students in 10th through 12th grade may elect to have an eight or a nine-period day.

 The NEST+m science sequence is Physics-Chemistry-Living Environment

 2013-14 STUDENT SERVICES

 PSAL Athletic Director: Chad Cinquegrana

 Coordinator of Student Activities (COSA): Chad Cinquegrana